StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

             self.tui.write(f'{GREEN}Hello World{RESET}{NL}')
 ```

-Except it does not work for me, again I think fixed in a later version of GDB.
+Except it does not work for me.
+Again I think fixed in a later version of GDB.
 If GDB goes a bit wobbly because your window threw an exception, `(gdb) layout src` will put it back to normal.
 And when you quit GDB and discover your shell is not displaying properly.
 Then:

 ``` $ stty sane ```

-Will restore it back to normal.
-Little things you might experience while developing your Tui window.
+will restore it back to normal.
+Little things you might experience while developing your Tui Window.

 Part 2 will do something more interesting like allow us to add some text to the window using a custom GDB command.
 Even that might not be so exciting but it is all building blocks for greater things in future posts.
 To be honest I am really excited about this feature and even feel inspired enough to write some blogs!